MC-Spraint/DSA-IN_TS-2024/interview_prep/Important_Interview_Questions(L1)/nodejs.questions.md

 #### [1] Worker Threads

 Worker Threads are lightweight threads **within the same Node.js process** that allow for the **parallel execution of JavaScript code**.
 They provide an efficient way to perform **CPU-intensive tasks** without blocking the event loop, thereby maintaining the responsiveness of the application.

 By sharing memory within the same process, worker threads enable fast in-process communication and data sharing.
 This makes them ideal for scenarios where tasks require heavy computation or need to operate concurrently without interfering with the main event loop's execution.

 #### [2] Child Process

-Child process refers to the nodejs processes, created from another nodejs process that allows us to execute other programs, scripts, or commands from within our application like any other nodejs appplications.
+Child process refers to the nodejs process created from another nodejs process that allows us to execute other programs, scripts, or commands from within the application like any other nodejs appplications.

 #### [3] Cluster Module:

-The Cluster module in Node.js enables the creation of worker processes to distribute incoming network traffic, **providing a form of load balancing** and improving the application's overall scalability.
+The Cluster module in Node.js enables the creation of **worker processes** to distribute incoming network traffic, **providing a form of load balancing** and improving the application's overall scalability.

-#### [4] Buffer:
+#### [4] How does Node.js handle child threads?

-Simply put, It's like an array of integers corresponds to raw memory allocation outside the v8 heap, a Buffer is a way to store and manipulate binary data in Node. js.
-Binary data refers to data that consists of binary values, as opposed to text data, which consists of characters and symbols.
-Examples of binary data include images, audio and video files, and raw data from a network
+Node.js is designed to be single-threaded, which means it executes code on a single thread, the main event loop.
+However, for performing CPU-intensive tasks, Node.js can spawn child threads using the child_process module (via spawn, fork, exec, etc.) to execute other Node.js processes or other applications in separate processes.

-#### [5] Streams:
+#### [5] Streams and Buffers:

+##### -Streams
 Streams in Node.js are objects that allow reading or writing data continuously.
 They enable efficient handling of large data sets or data that arrives in chunks, without needing to load the entire data into memory at once.
-Examples include Readable, Writable, Duplex, and Transform streams.
+There are in total four type of streams:
+(1) Readable (2) Writable (3) Duplex (4) Transform

+##### -Buffers
+Simply put, Buffer is like an array of integers corresponds to raw memory allocation outside the v8 heap, a Buffer is a way to store and manipulate **binary data** in Node. js.
+Examples of binary data include images, audio and video files, and raw data from a network.

 #### [6] Why NodeJs Single-threated

-Node.js is single-threaded because it follows an event-driven architecture based on JavaScript's event loop.
+NodeJs follows an event-driven architecture based on JavaScript's event loop which utilizes reactor design pattern that has the ability of handling multiple clients concurrently without creating seperate threads for each client.

-This event-driven architechture allows Node.js to handle asynchronous I/O operations efficiently and scale well with concurrent requests while maintaining simplicity and performance.
+This is the reason behind NodeJs being single-threaded, and this event-driven architechture allows it to handle asynchronous I/O operations efficiently and scale well with concurrent requests, while maintaining simplicity and performance.

-#### [7] What is concurrency in NodeJs?
+#### [7] What is concurrency in NodeJs and how is it achieved?

 Concurrency in Node.js refers to the ability of the runtime environment **to handle multiple tasks simultaneously**.
 Node.js is inherently single-threaded, meaning it processes JavaScript code using a single main thread.